jeremyjpj0916/newrelic-code-test/README.md

 ## Future Enhancements
 I could add a batch and do file i/o less often than every time here with singular thread writes.
 Or rewrite the writer to be multithreaded as well in the background and safely find a way to write to file across parallel threads.
-Would have to drop my ```BitSet``` usage in the OutputManager to do so as its not multi thread safe.
+Would have to drop my ```BitSet``` usage in the OutputManager to do so as its not multi-thread safe.
 But actually was able to reach desired perf without it though seemingly!

 # Tests